 The majority of university courses look for at least Cs in GCSE English, maths and perhaps science.
 Some university courses go further and ask for specific subjects at GCSE, with certain grades.

-We will start to see grades 9 to 1, instead of A* to G.
+We should now be seeing grades 9 to 1, instead of A* to G.

-Students taking GCSEs over the next couple of years could receive a mixture of grades.
+Students taking GCSEs over the next year or so could receive a mixture of grades.

 It is worth noting the following:

 - Students will not lose out as a result of the changes.

 - The same proportion of students will achieve grade 7 and above as currently achieve grade A and above.

 - The bottom of grade 1 will be aligned with the bottom of grade G.

 - Grade 5 will be awarded to around the top third of students gaining the equivalent of a grade C and the bottom third of a grade B. This has been defined as good pass by the department for education.

 - By 2019, all GCSE results will be using the new system.